Promo codes

 Same J2CR feel, with a surface built to last longer.

 This is the paddle to grab if you play multiple times a week and you're tired of replacing paddles every few months because the grit smoothed out.
-After thorough on-court evaluation, the Honolulu J2CR Crystal Blue Endurance Surface landed in the elite of the paddles we tested in 2026.
+After thorough on-court evaluation, the Honolulu J2CR Crystal Blue Endurance Surface is a strong fit for all-court players who already love the j2cr and want longer-lasting grit — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.